Community Development Program

 Volunteers play an essential role in supporting impoverished children and youth through these programs.
 They will spend time assisting the local teacher with daily activities, teaching and playing with the children.
 They will also assist with other tasks such as devising new ideas for the children, preparing lesson plans and organizing fundraising events and other marketing activities to improve the outcomes of the project.
 Volunteers will also be encouraged to share opinions, come up with ideas that improve the lives of the children and take responsibility for the outcome of the projects that they work on.
 This is a unique and hands-on opportunity that is not often available in other programs!

 Volunteers usually work 3-6 hours per day, starting at around midday at the volunteer house/offices, using this time to prepare.
 This includes sourcing materials, planning the afternoons activities, lesson plans etc. The program then runs for 2-3 hours in the afternoon.
-As volunteers on this program will be working with at-risk children, a four-week minimum commitment is required.
+As volunteers on this program will be working with at-risk children, a two-week minimum commitment is required.

 Volunteers on this program will contribute in a number of ways and can expect to undertake the following tasks: